 Vehicle loads are monitored on a daily basis.
 On routes that experience extremely high passenger activity vehicle loads are reported in real time.
 The standard load factor is 1.01 - 1.25.
 However, on routes that experience short peak loads a higher standard of 1.26 - 1.50 is acceptable.
 These high peak loads typically occur on routes which serve the university.
 Since the peak loads are for a short duration and occur at random times throughout the week they present difficulties in addressing on a permanent basis.
-The adverse affects of these high loads are generally mitigated through the frequency of service and the availability of numerous routes.
+The adverse effects of these high loads are generally mitigated through the frequency of service and the availability of numerous routes.
+In response to ongoing analysis, LTS has changed vehicle assignments to larger vehicles on two routes in the last year.